-Consistent with our strategy of growth through disciplined acquisitions, during 2004 we consummated three acquisitions: Genisys on April 2, 2004; Meritage on June 18, 2004; and ZettaWorks on December 20, 2004.
+Consistent with our strategy of growth through disciplined acquisitions, since January 1, 2004 we have consummated four acquisitions: Genisys on April 2, 2004; Meritage on June 18, 2004; ZettaWorks on December 20, 2004 and iPath on June 10, 2005.
 The operating results of these businesses have been included in our consolidated operating results from the respective dates of acquisition.
-They significantly affected the comparability of our 2004 operating results to those of prior years, and they will continue to affect the comparability of our results in 2005, when they are included in our operating results for the full year.
+They significantly affected the comparability of our 2005 operating results to those of prior years, and they will continue to affect the comparability of our results in 2005, when they are included in our operating results for the full year.